 Bad flu seasons test US hospitals

-Hospitals in the United States implemented new policies based on the severe 2017-2018 influenza season, but experts agree that America’s health care systems would still be seriously challenged by another bad season.
+Hospitals in the United States have implemented new policies based on last year’s severe influenza season, but infectious disease experts agree that America’s health care systems would still be seriously challenged by another bad influenza season.

-According to interviews, tight resources and underfunding mean hospitals are ill prepared for “surge” events like the 2017-2018 season — the first to be classified as “high severity” across all age groups.
-An estimated 959,000 people were hospitalized, and 79,400 people died because of influenza that season, including 187 documented pediatric deaths.
-The number of cases of influenza-associated illness — an estimated 48.4 million people — was the highest since the 2009 H1N1 pandemic, when an estimated 60 million people became sick with influenza.
+In the U.S., an estimated 959,000 people were hospitalized and 79,400 people died because of influenza last season, according to figures released by the CDC.
+The number of cases of influenza-associated illness that occurred last season — an estimated 48.4 million people — was the highest since the 2009 H1N1 pandemic, when an estimated 60 million people became sick with influenza.

-“That plan probably was, at least in its early stages, put into operation [that] year in many hospitals,” he told Infectious Diseases in Children.
+“That plan probably was, at least in its early stages, put into operation last year in many hospitals,” he said.

 Other experts agreed with Schaffner’s assessment that hospital staff and preparedness levels have been stretched to the limit.
-They said hospitals may not be prepared for an influenza pandemic.
+Although this influenza season does not appear to be as severe as last year’s, experts agreed that U.S. hospitals and health care systems would again face major challenges if another severe influenza season were to occur.
+And hospitals may not be prepared for an influenza pandemic.

 “You cannot be perfectly prepared for any large pandemic, whether flu or otherwise,” Schaffner said.
 “Our nation is tight on hospital beds.
 Intensive care unit facilities are finite, ventilators are finite, the staff that is knowledgeable about managing patients on ventilators is finite, so if we were to be hit in the United States and around the world with a major new pandemic influenza virus, I think our medical care facilities would be very, very challenged.”

-“Very few institutions anywhere in the country have surge capacity, meaning unused capacity just sitting there waiting for a crisis to happen,” Osterholm told Infectious Diseases in Children.
-“It would be like a manufacturing plant overbuilding its manufacturing capacity so that once a year when they get a potential increase in order numbers, they can use that capacity.
+“Very few institutions anywhere in the country have surge capacity, meaning unused capacity just sitting there waiting for a crisis to happen,” Osterholm told Infectious Disease News.
+“It would be like a manufacturing plant overbuilding its manufacturing capacity so that once a year when they get a potential short-term increase in order numbers, they can use that capacity.
 That just doesn’t make sense for them, financially.
 It is the same thing with health care.
 We worry all the time about the need for surge capacity.”

 Federal funding cuts to blame

-Federal funding cuts to hospitals and the public health system are a major reason for the lack of surge capacity, Jeffrey S. Duchin, MD, health officer and chief of the communicable disease epidemiology and immunization section for the Seattle and King County, Washington, public health department and a professor of medicine in the division of infectious diseases at the University of Washington, told Infectious Diseases in Children.
+Federal funding cuts to hospitals and the public health system are a major reason for the lack of surge capacity, according to Jeffrey S. Duchin, MD, health officer and chief of the communicable disease epidemiology and immunization section of public health for Seattle and King County, Washington, and a professor in the division of infectious diseases at the University of Washington.